OrieMorie/eaglercrap/README.md

 3/11/2026:

-Added New Main Menu Music (And Failed To Add Higher Quality Sounds, Unsure Why, They Would CUT Off :/ Will Retry Later)
+Added New Main Menu Music, And A Few More Mentions Of Orie Client Such As The Tab Name.
+(And Failed To Add Higher Quality Sounds, Unsure Why, They Would CUT Off :/ Will Retry Later.)